How To Scan Your Car For A Tracking Device

 Protect Yourself From A Hidden GPS Device In Your Car

-Okay, so you wan to know how to scan your car for a tracking device so you can feel safe that some creep isn’t following you.
+Okay, so you want to know how to scan your car for a tracking device so you can feel safe that some creep isn’t following you.
 We completely understand your concern!
 First, understand that a hidden GPS tracker can be in a variety of locations on your automobile.
 Yes, that means you are gonna need to scan your vehicle thoroughly.
-In this section, we will show you the most common locations a GPS car tracker might be hidden on your vehicle using the table below:
+In this section, we will show you the most common locations where a GPS car tracker might be hidden on your vehicle using the table below:

 Hidden Location